Al Pacino Lives the Cigar Lifestyle

 The Enduring Legacy of Scarface

 Brian De Palma’s 1983 masterpiece, “Scarface” remains relevant nearly four decades later.
 It tells of the rise of a Cuban immigrant in Miami as he works his way up in the criminal and drug underworld.
 He becomes the “kingpin”, only to succumb to his own ego and dangerous behavior.
 Scarface remains a hallmark of the “mobster” film genre, beloved by critics and film fans alike.
-College dorm rooms still feature the iconic movie posters featuring Al Pacino as Tony Montoya.
+College dorm rooms still feature the iconic movie posters featuring Al Pacino as Tony Montana.

 What Does a Kingpin Smoke?

 A Cuban refugee smoking Cuban cigars would be considered sacrilegious.
 Not for Tony Montoya.
 The real question is, what brand of Cubans did he favor?
 There are numerous scenes that feature the troubled boss smoking menacingly or contemplatively, but it’s never revealed what brand he favors.
 Cohibas would have most likely been the cigar of choice since they were only available to government employees and soldiers.
 It is stated early on that he was in the Cuban army, therefore it makes sense that Cohibas were his trophy cigars.

 Smoking Cuban Cigars are Consistent

 In his most recent film, “Once Upon a Time in Hollywood”, Pacino plays Hollywood agent Marvin Schwarz.
 During a dinner with Leonardo Di Caprio, he tells a story about being able to sit back and enjoy one of his favorite Cuban cigars with a glass of cognac as he is about to screen a movie.
 They flash to a humidor stocked with Cuban trophies, and he casually clips and enjoys a Hoyo de Monterey.

 Does Art Imitate Life?